Aaditya-Prasad/consistency-policy/README.md

 ## Deploying

 Once you have trained a policy, you can use the ```get_policy``` function in ```consistency_policy.utils``` to load an inference-ready version of the policy from a checkpoint.
-If you wish to change any of the test-time hyperparameters of the policy, you can pass in a new config file with your desired changes.
+If you wish to change any of the test-time hyperparameters of the policy, you can pass in a new config with your desired changes.
 By default, ```get_policy``` loads the config that the model was trained with, activates inference mode, and deactivates online rollouts.

 We also include a ```PolicyWrapper``` that wraps a provided policy with action and observation chunking. ```example.ipynb``` shows an example of loading a policy, wrapping it, and generating new actions; starter code is also copied below: